-1821info11b,: Caleb Crompton
+1821info11b Caleb Crompton

 Leslie Crompton Blackman: His death in World War 1